-Total cost of care measures for ACOs will generally align with the scope of managed care covered services, and will include physical health, behavioral health, pharmacy (with appropriate adjustments for high cost drugs) starting in Year 1.
-Accountability for state plan LTSS costs will be phased in for both ACOs and MCOs over the course of the demonstration period, with appropriate measures to ensure that ACOs and MCOs demonstrate the necessary capacity to manage LTSS.
-Including LTSS in the ACO TCOC will align financial incentives for the ACOs to leverage community-based LTSS and BH services.
-It will ensure a preventative and wellness based approach for members with disabilities and LTSS needs in order to re-balance spending of LTSS away from more intensive settings of care to the least restrictive setting of a member's choice.
-Before ACOs begin assuming financial responsibility for LTSS, MassHealth will conduct a rigorous readiness process with each organization, which will incorporate feedback from the LTSS stakeholder community.
-The elements of readiness review will be targeted to the scope of responsibility in each ACO model, but all ACOs will need to demonstrate philosophical competencies (such as understanding of Independent Living, disability culture, cultural competency, and personcenteredness), as well as meet administrative and accessibility requirements to ensure all members (or their authorized representatives as appropriate) can effectively communicate with their providers and teams, and direct their care decisions.
-In addition, ACO contractors must be ready to accept enrollments, support person-centered assessment and care planning processes.
-For Model B and C ACOs, MassHealth or its contracted MCOs, respectively, (after demonstrating readiness and appropriate competencies) will continue to be responsible for contracting the LTSS network, establishing fee schedules and paying claims for LTSS services.
-Additional readiness processes for Model A ACOs are described more fully in Section 4.3.1.3 below.
+Total cost of care for MassHealth ACO models will be risk adjusted and will include physical health, behavioral health, pharmacy (with appropriate adjustments for high cost drugs) starting in Year 1.
+Accountability for state plan LTSS costs will be phased in over the course of the demonstration period, with appropriate measures to ensure that ACOs demonstrate the necessary capacity to manage LTSS.
+Including LTSS in the ACO total cost of care will align financial incentives for the ACOs to leverage community-based LTSS and behavioral health services, and to ensure a preventative and wellness based approach for members with disabilities and LTSS needs in order to re-balance spending of LTSS away from more intensive settings of care to the least restrictive setting of a beneficiary's choice.
+MassHealth and MCOs will continue to be responsible for contracting the LTSS network, establishing fee schedules and paying claims for LTSS service.